 B-Lines Scotland

-Scotland has a rich diversity of habitats including grassland, ancient Caledonian woodland, flower-rich Machair in the Western Isles and peat bog that are home to a range of wildlife and particularly important for wild pollinators.
+Scotland has a rich diversity of habitats including grassland, ancient Caledonian woodland, flower-rich machair and peat bog, that are home to a range of wildlife and are particularly important for our wild insect pollinators.

 Scotland’s B-Lines

-In Scotland, grassland habitats are widespread and diverse covering about one third of the landscape.
-These fall into either upland or lowland grassland types.
+In Scotland, grassland habitats are widespread and diverse, covering about one third of the landscape.
 A vast majority of Scotland’s grasslands have been created by human activity through farming and are now managed for specific purposes.
-Due to this, many are now intensively managed or ‘improved’ to enhance productivity, and as a consequence tend to be very species-poor.
+Due to this, many are now intensively managed or ‘improved’ to enhance productivity, and as a consequence, tend to be very species-poor.

-Everyone who lives, works, owns land or goes to school on a B-Line can help, even if only in a small way.
+Everyone who lives, works, owns land or goes to school on a B-Line can help by creating and managing habitats for pollinators.

-B-Lines have been mapped across the CSGN area with funding from NatureScot and the contribution of the LIFE financial instrument of the European Community delivered as part of the EcoCo LIFE project: LIFE13 BIO/UK/000428
+B-Lines were mapped across the Central Scotland Green Network area (CSGN) with funding from NatureScot and the contribution of the LIFE financial instrument of the European Community delivered as part of the EcoCo LIFE project: LIFE13 BIO/UK/000428.

 Help us to stop the extinction of invertebrate species